VIKIII2269/DynamicPoseAnalyzer/README.md

 - Allow access to your webcam to capture live pose estimations.
 - View live pose comparisons with the reference image, including similarity indices.

-Certainly!
-Here's an "Applications" section for the GitHub README:

----

 ## Applications